kmethuku/cardshare-client/README.md

 Contributors: Kimberly Innes (https://github.com/kjinnes) and Louisa Wong (https://github.com/louisawong)
   * Linting
   * Conversion to Typescript
-  * Testing
+  * Integration testing
-  * Refactoring CSS
+  * Refactoring from Bootstrap to raw CSS
+  * Refactoring pages to a more modular structure
-  * Changing books API from Open Library to Google Books [Add more contributions after talking to KI and LW]
+  * Changing books API from Open Library to Google Books